 - Dover Music “A First Book of Beethoven: 24 Arrangements for the Beginning Pianist with Downloadable Mp3’s”

-1918 marked the big start of American jazz.
+1918 marked the big start of American jazz and it still remains one of the most popular piano styles.
 Pianists such as Scott Joplin, Jelly Roll Morton, and Fats Waller are piano players influential in building the jazz scene around New York, Chicago, and New Orleans.